 Is it possible to fight injustice without anger?

-Martha Nussbaum, an internationally celebrated philosopher, will explore that notion during the inaugural Distinguished Public Lecture of the Program in Philosophy, Politics, and Economics (PPE) at Virginia Tech.
+Martha Nussbaum, an internationally celebrated philosopher, will explore that question during the inaugural Distinguished Public Lecture of the Program in Philosophy, Politics, and Economics at Virginia Tech.

 “It’s a distinct honor to have Professor Nussbaum speak at Virginia Tech,” said Michael Moehler, director of the program.
 “In addition to being a highly accomplished scholar in philosophy, politics, and economics, Professor Nussbaum is a role model for women inside and outside of academia and a pioneer in issues of diversity and inclusion, especially in the context of the topic of social justice.”

 Nussbaum will base her lecture on ideas and research explored in her most recent book, Anger and Forgiveness: Resentment, Generosity, Justice, published by Oxford University Press in 2016.
 In the book, Nussbaum, the Ernst Freund Distinguished Service Professor of Law and Ethics at the University of Chicago, argues for a political discourse that is guided by forgiveness rather than anger.
 She centers her discussion on an analysis of political leaders such as Mahatma Gandhi; Martin Luther King, Jr.; and Nelson Mandela.

 “The goal of the PPE Distinguished Public Lecture is to foster dialogue among faculty, students, and the public about important problems that our contemporary societies face,” said Moehler, who is also an associate professor in the Department of Philosophy in the College of Liberal Arts and Human Sciences at Virginia Tech.
 “Professor Nussbaum’s talk should be relevant to anyone interested in the political discourse in our society and its future, especially amid the controversies now swirling on the national stage.”